-Prof. Gabrynowicz taught space law and remote sensing law for 26 years and was the Editor-in-Chief of the Journal of Space Law for 12 years.
+Prof. Gabrynowicz has been teaching space law and remote sensing law since 1987 and was the Editor-in-Chief of the Journal of Space Law for 12 years.
 She was Research Professor and Director of the National Center for Remote Sensing, Air, and Space Law of the University of Mississippi School of Law (2001 – 2013) and Professor of Space Studies and Director of Graduate Studies at the Space Studies Department of the University of North Dakota (1987 – 2001).
+She currently lectures at various universities including the University of Vienna, the University of Warsaw, the Beijing Institute of Technology School of Law, the China University of Political Science and Law, the Beihang University (Beijing University of Aeronautics and Astronautics), and, EUSPACE Summer School Law and Technology, University of Genoa.

-Currently, Prof. Gabrynowicz serves on The National Geospatial Advisory Committee (http://www.fgdc.gov/ngac/index_html), a Federal Advisory Committee sponsored by the Department of the Interior under the Federal Advisory Committee Act; the NASA Advisory Committee Planetary Protection Subcommittee (http://science1.nasa.gov/science-committee/subcommittees/nac-planetary-protection-subcommittee/); and, the U.S. Department of Commerce National Oceanic and Atmospheric Administration’s Advisory Committee on Commercial Remote Sensing (http://www.nesdis.noaa.gov/CRSRA/accresHome.html).
+Prof. Gabrynowicz recently served on The National Geospatial Advisory Committee, a Federal Advisory Committee sponsored by the Department of the Interior under the Federal Advisory Committee Act; the NASA Advisory Committee Planetary Protection Subcommittee; the U.S. Department of Commerce National Oceanic and Atmospheric Administration’s Advisory Committee on Commercial Remote Sensing; and, the National Academies of Sciences, Engineering and Medicine Review and Assessment of Planetary Protection Policy Development Processes.

-She is a Director of the International Institute of Space Law (IISL) (http://iislweb.org/index.html) and the Chair of its Publications Committee.
+She is a Director of the International Institute of Space Law (IISL) (http://iislweb.org/index.html) and the Chaired its Publications Committee.
 Prof. Gabrynowicz serves as an official observer for the IISL to the UN Committee on the Peaceful Uses of Outer Space Legal Subcommittee (http://www.unoosa.org/oosa/en/COPUOS/Legal/index.html).
 She was a member of the IISL delegation to the Unidroit Committee of Governmental Experts for the Preparation of a Draft Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Space Assets and a delegate to the Group on Earth Observations (http://earthobservations.org/index.shtml).
 Prof. Gabrynowicz is also a member of the International Law Association Space Law Committee.
+She is a member of the Space Policy Editorial Board.

 The UN Office of Outer Space Affairs invited Prof. Gabrynowicz to lecture on U.S. and international space law at all of its capacity building workshops for government officials and policymakers from new and emerging space capable nations (http://www.unoosa.org/oosa/en/SpaceLaw/workshops/index.html).
 She briefed U.S. Secretary of the Interior Gayle Norton as part of the Secretary’s preparation for the Earth Observation Summit (http://www.publicaffairs.noaa.gov/releases2003/jul03/noaa03091.html).
 Prof. Gabrynowicz also briefed Deputy Assistant Secretary Frank A. Rose of the U.S. Department of State on the legal aspects of orbital debris.